Video example

 For part (c), subtracting the cumulative values gives \(P(140 < X < 160) \approx 14.70\%\).

-Part (d) is a percentile cutoff, so use the cutoff tool from the Rules and Formulas section above.
+Part (d) is a percentile cutoff, so use the cutoff tool from the quick reference above.
 This one uses the left tail / Below area of 0.30, which gives \(x \approx 106.41\).

 Percentiles And Cutoff Values